ukraine

 In the rhetorical speeches of the Soviets.”

-Nothing has changed over time, nor can we say humanity has ever learned something from past events.
-The majority of which were man-made disgraces.
-In fact, we keep on repeating the same mistakes over and over again, and perhaps we like it too.
+Nothing has changed over time, nor can we say humanity has ever learned anything from past events—most of which were man-made disgraces.
+In fact, humans keep on repeating the same mistakes over and over again, and perhaps we like it too.

 war

-The background of Milano Fashion Week
+The backdrop of Milano Fashion Week

-Against this background of horrible facts, we should talk about Milano Fashion Week.
-And to be honest, it doesn’t come so easy.
+Against this backdrop of horrible events, we should talk about Milano Fashion Week, and to be honest, it doesn’t come so easy.

 The first impression we have is that the language has become cloying.
 All the wording, from sustainability to diversity, from inclusion to genderless, flooded the industry and flattened the proposals.
 These empty claims seem to depict a fake universe detached from reality.
 In the end, brands follow one another without having a real character that makes them unique.